-(k) Debts and financial obligations -
+(I) Debts and financial obligations -

 Outstanding instruments and liabilities are financial liabilities recorded at amortized cost using the effective interest method.
 Amortized cost is calculated taking into consideration any discounts or premiums on issuance.
 Costs are an integral part of the effective interest rate and are amortized during the validity term of the liabilities.
-Accrued interest are recognized in the separate statement of income or loss.
+Accrued interest are recognized in the consolidated statement of profit or loss.